 Creates a pit to the underworld at the cursor, taking three numbers as arguments.
-Usage: hfs-pit <size> <walls> <stairs> hfs-pit 4 0 1 A four-across pit with no stairs but adding walls.
+Usage: hfs-pit <size> <walls> <stairs> hotkey-notes

 The first argument is size of the (square) pit in all directions.
 The second is 1 to wall off the sides of the pit on all layers except the underworld, or anything else to leave them open.
 The third parameter is 1 to add stairs.
 Stairs are buggy; they will not reveal the bottom until you dig somewhere, but underworld creatures will path in.